Cosmetic surgery in South Korea: Beauty standards

-Korea is often criticised for having unrealistic beauty standards, often expecting women to be very thin to the point where their weight can become unhealthy.
-The "escape the corset" movement goes directly against the country's beauty standards and active promotion of beauty products and surgery.
+South Korea is criticised for having unrealistic beauty standards, often expecting women to be very thin to the point where their weight can become unhealthy.
+The "escape the corset" movement goes directly against the country's beauty standards which actively promote time consuming skin care regimens and surgery.
 The movement is intended to create body positivity and reduce the strict standards that women have to live up to in the country.

-Another study made by Young A. Kim, Duckhee Chae and Hyunlye Kim about "Factors Affecting Acceptance of Cosmetic Surgery Among Undergraduate Students" affirms that the rise of the beauty standards conveyed by television, internet, actors and stars of K-pop affect people's mental health by decreasing their self-esteem and increasing their anxiety.
-The socio-cultural message transmitted by peers reflects the high beauty standards are became the norms.
+A study conducted by Young A. Kim, Duckhee Chae, and Hyunlye Kim titled "Factors Affecting Acceptance of Cosmetic Surgery Among Undergraduate Students" affirms that beauty standards conveyed by television, the internet, actors, and K-pop stars negatively affect mental health by decreasing self-esteem and increasing anxiety.
+The socio-cultural messages transmitted by peers reflect how these high beauty standards have become the norm.

-Let Me In was a controversial South Korean television show that is focused on doing complete make-overs, including plastic surgery.
-Participants have to convince a panel that their appearance makes their life difficult, it even goes as far as making their parents apologise for appearance and lack of plastic surgery.
-Participants are presented to the audience after their make-over.
-The show was shut down in 2015 in a response to the amount of controversy and criticism, as the show was blamed for making plastic surgery more attractive to its viewers.
+Let Me In was a controversial South Korean television show focused on complete make-overs, including plastic surgery.
+Participants had to convince a panel that their appearance made their lives difficult.
+The show even went so far as having parents apologise for their child's appearance and their own inability to provide plastic surgery.
+After their procedures, participants were presented to a live audience.
+The show was shut down in 2015 following significant controversy and criticism that it promoted plastic surgery as overly attractive to its viewers.

-A 2021 study found correlation between negative body image or evaluation and acceptance of plastic surgery among South Korean college students.
+A 2021 study found a correlation between negative body image or evaluation and acceptance of plastic surgery among South Korean college students.

 Employment surgery

 Employment surgery is a common occurrence in South Korea.
-Due to a lot of competition in the job market, appearance is considered an important factor when hiring, which pressures people into undergoing surgery to get an edge over their competitors.
-People who are considered more appealing have statistically more chances to "have" the job than people who do not fit the beauty standards.
-This is well known by Koreans and can affect also the mental health of person who are looking for a job with the required qualification but not does not satisfy the beauty qualification.
-According to a 2006 survey, 92.2% of women in South Korea expect to be discriminated based on appearance during a job interview.
+Due to a competitive job market, appearance is considered an important factor when hiring, which pressures candidates into undergoing surgery to gain an edge over their competitors.
+Statistically, applicants perceived as more attractive are more likely to be hired than those who do not conform to beauty standards.
+This can negatively impact the mental health of qualified job seekers who feel they do not satisfy these aesthetic expectations.
+According to a 2006 survey, 92.2% of South Korean women expect to face appearance-based discrimination during job interviews.

-In 2021, a bill was proposed that take action against this culture, banning companies from asking for photos at a résumé.
+In 2021, a bill was proposed that would take action against this culture, banning companies from asking for photos on résumés.
 A survey in 2006 showed that 80% of public companies require personal information like photos.